Cervical cancer care

 - used birth control pills for a long time

-Notify your doctor immediately if you experience symptoms of more advanced cervical cancer which can include:
+Make an appointment with your primary care provider or gynecologist if you experience symptoms of more advanced cervical cancer.
+These may include:

 - abnormal or irregular vaginal bleeding